aoloe/photoTweaker/README.md

 - scripting mode (by parameter):
   - "save" and "save as" also quit the program.
   - on quit the filename is returned for further processing.
-  - if a filename is passed as parameter, "open" is not available.
+  - a filename must be passed as parameter and "open" is not available.

-Maybe:
+## Possible future features
-- offer a way to open directly the image in gimp (or any other image editor)
+- offer a way to open directly the image in gimp (or any other image editor).
 - eventually read the image from standard IO (not the filename) and output it to standard IO; but: does it make sense?

-No:
-- zoom: always fills (proportions kept) the window,
+- a way to trigger ImageMagick filters.

+## Features that are unlikely to be
+- Zoom: the only way to zoom is to change the window size.
+If you need a real zoom tool, you should use a real image editor.

 Inspired by
 - https://github.com/Gr1N/EasyPaint